MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.length['t]-function-[fsharp].md

 The input array.

+## Return Value

-**Returns the length of the array.**
+Returns the length of the array.

 ## Remarks

-You can also use the property **System.Array.Length**.
+You can also use the property [Length](https://msdn.microsoft.com/library/system.array.length.aspx).

-This function is named **Length** in compiled assemblies.
+This function is named `Length` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following code example demonstrates how to use Array.length.**
+The following code example demonstrates how to use `Array.length`.

 [!code-fsharp[Main](snippets/fsarrays/snippet50.fs)]

 **Output**